Much like Kylie Minogue, this firm is small in stature but a big name in the entertainment world.

 The firm vets all applicants for grades: an upper 2:1 and AAB at A level (or the equivalent) are required.
 Be sure to explain any mitigating circumstances in your application form if your scores don't quite match the brief.

 Applications which pass muster are handed over to five senior associates or partners who decide who to interview.

 Insiders told us the first interview is “more of a meet and greet” than a formal assessment.
 “It's not too taxing and mostly entails going over your application,” said one trainee, adding: “The underlying judgement was: 'Are you a normal person?
 Can we work with you?
 Do you have the right social skills?'”

-Those who successfully navigate this are invited to a second interview with trainee partners Sandi Simons and Abi Payne before speaking with Caroline West, head of HR, later the same day.
+Those who successfully navigate this are invited to a second interview, this time with trainee partners Sandi Simons and Abi Payne, before speaking with Caroline West, head of HR, later the same day.
 Current trainees recalled the interview with the partners as “a bit tougher and bit more nerve-racking than the first.
 You're made to think on your feet about technical law questions.”
-Nevertheless, they agreed: “It's a fair interview – they're definitely not trying to be cruel or make you panic.”
-Afterwards candidates undergo a two-and-a-half-hour written examination.
+Nevertheless, they agreed “it's a fair interview – they're definitely not trying be cruel or make you panic.”
+Afterwards candidates undergo a two-and-a-half-hour long written examination.

 Most of our interviewees this year had some media sector work experience before joining.
 “We don't necessarily require industry experience,” Simons clarifies, “but candidates should have some sort of experience relating to the law.
 This especially applies to those who haven't done a law degree.
 We don't take people on without some clear evidence this is what they want to do.”